wuudgh/js-functions-understanding/README.md

 This exercise is designed to improve your understanding of functions, function arguments and return statements.

 ## Learning Objectives
-* Explain how functions, function arguments and return statement work
+* Explain how functions, function arguments and `return` statements work

 ## Questions
 Go through each of the questions below, one by one, using the following process: